casangi/casadocs/docs/tasks/task_tclean.rst

    by tclean.
 These are technical parameters related to processes and memory use:

    - mpiprocs: integer, number of processes (>1 for parallel runs)
    - chnchnks: integer, number of sub-cubes or chanchunks into which cubes are partitioned in the major cycles
    - memavail: float, memory available, as found by tclean at the beginning of the first major cycle.
-   -  memreq: float, estimate of memory required, as a function of cube size and a few heuristic scale factors.
+   - memreq: float, estimate of memory required, as a function of cube size, number of processors, and a few heuristic scale factors.
 Expressed in GBs.

    These parameters are added to the miscinfo record of the output images by the tclean command that creates them, and represent the